OB-Adams/docker-todo/README.md

-# ✅ ToDo App — Frontend, Backend & MongoDB with GitHub Container Registry Integration
+# ✅ ToDo App — Frontend, Backend & MongoDB with GHCR + Docker Hub

 This project is a full-stack emergency response application built with a containerized architecture.
 It consists of: